solo-nko/MediaLoggerPWA/README.md

   * Color-code by status
 * ~~Allow deletion of existing entries~~
 * ~~Allow editing of existing entries~~
-* Make installable (installation function seems to have broken at some point)
+* ~~Make installable (installation function seems to have broken at some point)~~
-* Add entries to the start page, filtered by what is "currently being played"
+* ~~Add entries to the start page, filtered by what is "currently being played"~~
+* Allow exporting of database
+* Allow importing of database
+* Add ability to set platforms for games
+* Add TV support
+* Add Movie support
+* Add Book support

 ## Things to investigate

-* Export data to local file, and import data from local file
+* ~~Export data to local file, and import data from local file~~
 * Cloud sync (specifically between desktop and mobile)
   * Considering Firebase or Dexie Cloud for this